-Lisa sees patients at the Rogers St. Joint Replacement and Reconstruction and the Clarizz Blvd. office.
+Andrew sees patients at the Joint Replacement and Reconstruction Center on Rogers St.

 Todd ia a certified physician assistant practicing in orthopedics.
 He attended Saint Francis in Fort Wayne where he achieved his Physician Assistant degree.
 His main focus is the acute care of urgent orthopedic injuries and general orthopedics.
 He lives in Bedford with his wife and daughter.
 He enjoys being outdoors hunting, fishing, camping, and spending time with friends.

-Todd sees patients at the Northwest YMCA facility and at the Clarizz Blvd. office.
+Todd sees patients at the Clarizz Blvd. office.

 Jayne earned her Master’s in Nursing from the University of Florida in 1996.
 As a nurse practitioner and workers’ compensation liaison, she compliments the staff by helping ensure that injured workers and employers get the most out of their visit.
 Jayne works tirelessly to ensure that injured workers get well and get back to work safely as soon as possible.